KenNyakundi01/delani-studios/README.md

 It contains javascript and jquery operators also including HTML and Css ofcourse.

-The author is Ken Nyakundi
+The author is Ken Nyakundi.